wp-plugins/chatnox-live-chat/readme.txt

 = What much do paid plans it cost? =

 **For webvisitor:** FREE.
 Your web visitors do not pay anything to live chat or call you to get their queries answered.

 **For website owners:** FREE to receive and chat with upto 20 chats.
 To add more operators, departments or to upgrade to unlimited chats plan, please visit our <a href="http://www.ChatNox.com/pricing.html">pricing page</a>

-Unlimited Plans start at only $9.99/month

 = Do I have to install any hardware software on my premises to use this widget? =